 The Azerbaijani Constitution requires universal male conscription into the armed forces with deferments made available for men enrolled in higher education programs.
 The Constitution also references the right to alternative service; however, the Azerbaijani parliament has failed to pass alternative service legislation.
-International courts and bodies, such as the European Court of Human Rights, Council of Europe, and the United Nations Working Group on Arbitrary Detention, have called on countries with compulsory service, like Azerbaijan, to provide alternative service for those that conscientiously object to military service.
+International courts and bodies, such as the European Court of Human Rights, the Council of Europe, and the United Nations Working Group on Arbitrary Detention, have called on countries with compulsory service, like Azerbaijan, to provide alternative service for those that conscientiously object to military service.

 Between 2006 and 2009, Hajiyev was granted military service deferments so he could pursue higher education and again in October 2010 when he registered as a parliamentary candidate.
 In August 2010, Hajiyev applied for a military deferment in order to enroll in a PhD program at a university in the Republic of Georgia.

 On November 19, 2010, police detained Hajiyev at the Azerbaijan-Georgia border and brought him to a police station in the city of Ganja where he was questioned by police and asked to sign a draft card.
 Hajiyev refused to sign the draft card because he was still entitled to immunity from conscription as a parliamentary candidate.
 He was released but prohibited from leaving the country.

 Police again detained Hajiyev on January 24, 2011.
 While in detention, Hajiyev told authorities that performing military service was against his convictions and that he was willing to perform alternative civilian service.
 The same day, he was charged with evading military service and ordered to remain in the city of Ganja and register with police daily while his trial was pending.